moddio/taro/README.md

 [Taro Town](http://taro.town)

 ## What's included in the box
-**Taro Engine is NOT designed for single player games.**
-Instead, it comes with a set of features that are ideal for casual multiplayer games including:
 - Box2D Physics
 - Netcode using UWS and LZ-string compression
 - Inventory & item system